Skip to content

 # If you use VSCode, you can also run: code $PROFILE

-# 4. Append the following to the end of the Profile file (replace the API Key)
+# 4. Append the following to the end of the profile file (remember to replace the API Key)

 # Connect Claude Code to ZenMux instead of Anthropic's official service